Drug Identification and Recognition: Depressants, Antidepressants, and Inhalants

-Drug Identification: Depressants, Antidepressants and Inhalants is an interactive course in a series of Drug Identification training modules.
-The other courses in this series are Stimulants and The Opioid Crisis in America.
+Drug Identification and Recognition: Depressants, Antidepressants and Inhalants is an interactive course in a series of Drug Identification training modules.
+The other courses in this series are Stimulants, The Opioid Crisis in America, Hallucinogens, and Dissociative Anesthetics.
 This course discusses the current trends, side effects, and physiological conditions of commonly abused depressants, inhalants, sedatives, and anti-depressants.
 Key topics include: muscle relaxers, GHB, solvents, interactions with alcohol, and the growing use among younger populations.

 COURSE RUN TIME: 1 HOUR